Distance in the Ellipticity Graph: Free Product Decompositions with a Common Elliptic Element

-We aim to determine whether or not the distance in the ellipticity graph between two given classes of free splittings is two.
+We aim to determine whether or not the distance in the ellipticity graph between two given classes of free product decompositions is two.
 In order to do this, we first answer the following question.

 \begin{qst} Given a finitely generated free group $F$ and two finitely generated subgroups $H$ and $K$ of $F$, how can we determine whether or not there exists a nontrivial element $g$ of $F$ such that $g$ is conjugate to an element of $H$ and $g$ is conjugate to an element of $K$? \end{qst}